aaronparker/vcredist/docs/update-vcmdtapplication.md

----
-title: "Update Redistributables in MDT"
+# Update Redistributables in MDT
-keywords: vcredist
-tags: [mdt]
-sidebar: home_sidebar
-permalink: update-vcmdtapplication.html
-summary:
----

 Use `Update-VcMdtApplication` to update the Visual C++ Redistributables that have previously been imported into the Microsoft Deployment Toolkit by `Import-VcMdtApplication`.
 As updates Visual C++ Redistributables are released (typically updates to existing versions), the existing applications may require updating.
 While `Import-VcMdtApplication` supports the `-Force` parameter, it will first delete the existing application and re-import it. `Update-VcMdtApplication` will update the properties of the existing application, keeping the application GUID intact.

 ## Parameters